 NAS is served by multiple major international airlines with daily service to and from destinations all over the world.

 The Nassau airport terminal is modern, air-conditioned, and handicapped-accessible; a recent redevelopment project has transformed this facility from an unpleasant eyesore into one of the Caribbean's best airports.
 Arriving passengers are greeted with music from a live band while waiting to clear local immigration and customs and, often, a chatty pirate as well (Nassau was once a notorious pirates' haven, and was burned to the ground in the 18th century as a result).

 Amenities include ample dining choices, duty-free and souvenir shopping, and a bright food court with indoor and outdoor seating.
-Nassau's Graycliff hotel operates a very nice VIP lounge, with access available to hotel guests, customers who purchase $25 or more in the adjoining Graycliff shop (selling branded cigars, chocolates, high-end liquor, and other gifts), or for a $15 fee.
+Nassau's Graycliff hotel operates a very nice VIP lounge, with access available to hotel guests, customers who purchase a certain amount in the adjoining Graycliff shop (selling branded cigars, chocolates, high-end liquor, and other gifts), or for a fee.
 The lounge also is the only place in the airport where you can smoke -- including those famous Graycliff cigars!